Markov-Andrey/Sweet-Castle/README.md

   - Sending mail is replicated through setting pending tasks so as not to load the server (queue: work or supervisor for Linux)
 - Traits were used to render identical pieces of code
 - Livewire:
   - Comments are updated (polymorphic model in case of scaling)
   - CRUD rewritten with Livewire and Alpine JS.
 Everything is updated without reloading the page.
 Delete method also cleans up the image
+  - Implemented adding products to the cart through the database